mitchchn/mitchchn.github.io/_posts/2014-05-17-and-eight-hundred-more.md

     $ textutil -convert html article.doc

-Another interesting feature of `textuil` is its ability to concatenate (join together) multiple files into one long document.
+Another interesting feature of `textutil` is its ability to concatenate (join together) multiple files into one long document.
 This command will join three Word documents together into one .rtf:

     $ textutil -cat rtf article1.doc article2.doc article3.doc